-Internal name: cc\growpart
+Internal name: cc_growpart

 Module frequency: always

+Supported distros: all

-Config selections:
+Config schema:

 growpart: (object)

 mode: (auto/growpart/gpart/off) The utility to use for resizing.
 Default: auto devices: (array of string) The devices to resize.
 Each entry can either be the path to the device's mountpoint in the filesystem or a path to the block device in '/dev'.
 Default: [/].